-Beyond the basics, there are several other tasks which are an important part of keeping your pony healthy.
-For example, cleaning out water troughs and feed buckets isn’t a daily task, but it is something you should keep an eye on.
-If you don’t have a large plot of land, you might also need to clean up manure in your pony’s paddock, for the same reason that you need to keep a stall clean.
+Beyond the basics, there are several other tasks that are an important part of keeping your pony healthy.
+For example, cleaning out water troughs and feed buckets isn’t a daily task, but you should keep an eye on it.
+If you don’t have a large plot of land, you might also need to clean up manure in your pony’s paddock for the same reason that you need to keep a stall clean.

 Thinking ahead about your supplies is also a great thing to get in the habit of doing early.
 Just think, if you don’t have at least a few weeks supply of bedding, concentrate, or fodder in stock, what happens if there’s an emergency, and you’re unable to get more immediately?
-The responsibility of owning a pony is a great way to learn about what it really means to plan ahead.
+Again, the responsibility of owning a pony is a great way to learn about what it really means to plan.

 Of course, you should also be looking after your pony’s hooves!
 Letting hooves grow is actually unhealthy for horses and can have a negative impact on their legs.
 Be sure to get a farrier to look at your pony’s hooves every 6 weeks at the absolute maximum.

 Finally, there are certain things you need to be doing for your pony all the time, like keeping them vaccinated and ensuring they have a safe environment.

-Anyone who has owned a pony knows that they can be accomplished escape artists, so one of the main ways you can keep your pony secure is by using the right equine fencing.
+Anyone who has owned a pony knows that they can be an accomplished escape artists, so one of the main ways you can keep your pony secure is by using the right equine fencing.

 Here at Stock and Noble, we create fencing designed specifically to keep your horse safe.
 Our Legacy Rail is perfect for ponies and won’t shatter on impact.
 Adding to your paddock borders with sighting wire or electric horse fencing are also good ideas, as these can both help your pony stay clear of the fencing, avoiding dangerous collisions, and deterring chewing, which can lead to dangerous splinters.

 Protect your pony with Stock and Noble